wenkangjing/notes-launch-school/220/lesson2/_220_lesson2.md

 - The *whitespace in an HTML document* will result in many *empty text nodes appearing in the DOM*.

 - Useful properties of nodes include `nodeName, nodeType, nodeValue, and textContent`.
+  - nodeName: tag name, p, input, article
+  - nodeType element 1, text 3, comment 8, document 9
+  - nodeValue: text on text/comment, null on the rest
+  - textContent: a collection of nodeValue of all its descendants

 - Nodes have many properties for traversing the DOM tree: firstChild, lastChild, childNodes, nextSibling, previousSibling, and parentNode.